Executive Vice Dean

-Dani Byrd, professor of linguistics, was appointed USC Dornsife’s vice dean for research advancement in 2007, transitioned to vice dean for faculty and research in 2008, transitioned again to vice dean for faculty in January 2011, and was named vice dean for institutional affairs in August 2012.
+Dani Byrd, professor of linguistics, was appointed USC Dornsife’s vice dean for research advancement in 2007, transitioned to vice dean for faculty and research in 2008, and transitioned again to vice dean for faculty in January 2011.
+She was named vice dean for institutional affairs in August 2012 and became executive vice dean in July 2015.
 In her current position, Vice Dean Byrd oversees all aspects of USC Dornsife’s academic administration including faculty and educational excellence and strategic planning for programmatic and institutional development.

 Byrd studied linguistics at Yale University, where she received a simultaneous B.A./M.A. magna cum laude.
 She attended graduate school focusing on phonetics at UCLA.
 There she was an NSF Graduate Fellow and received the UCLA College of Letters and Science Graduate Student Award and UCLA Association of Academic Women's Graduate Woman of the Year Award.
 After receiving her Ph.D. in 1994, she was an NIH postdoctoral fellow at Haskins Laboratories in New Haven, Connecticut, the pre-eminent speech and reading laboratory in the country.
 She became a senior scientist there in 1997, and Byrd's research has been continuously funded by the NIH since 1994.
 Byrd joined the USC faculty in 1998 and founded the USC Phonetics Laboratory.